codeforkjeff/dbt-sqlite/README.md

 - your project is a proof of concept, to eventually be moved into another database or data warehouse platform
-- you want an easily accessible, open source method of building your data project that others can use without the overhead/cost of a full RDBMS or data warehouse platform account (SQLite is included with python)
+- you want an easily accessible, open source method of building your data project that others can also deploy without the overhead/cost of a full RDBMS or data warehouse platform account (SQLite is included with python)

 SQLite can be surprisingly fast, despite the query optimizer not being as